eonu/sequentia/README.md

 ## Features

-Sequentia provides the following methods, supporting multivariate sequences with different durations.
+Sequentia provides the following algorithms, all supporting multivariate sequences with different durations.

 ### Classification algorithms